Feyerabend/ABC80/abc802/README.md

 * [AHLS3.BAS](AHLS3.BAS) Version adopted to ABC802.
 But using SINGLE.
 * [AHLS4.BAS](AHLS4.BAS) Version adopted to ABC802.
 But using DOUBLE.

+ *Randomness:*
  "The measure of randomness should also be as close to zero as possible.
    Anything under 10 is quite good.
 Values between 10 and 20 are acceptable.", p.260.
    *So ABC802 should be 'acceptable' concerning the randomness.*

+ *Accuracy:*
  "The measure of accuracy should be as close to zero as possible. [...]
    A value of 0.001 is about the norm.
 Anything larger than that (0.18, for example) is poor, while smaller values (0.00000021, for example) is very good.", p.260.
    *ABC802 should therefore judged to be quite good when using DOUBLE.*